 Infrastructure at MTDML

-In addition to a new eye tracking system from PupilLabs (ready for use from end 2020), the perception lab offers various physiological measurement systems from MindMedia (EEG, muscle tension (sEMG), heart rate, relative blood flow, skin conductance, respiration, temperature, etc.) and a wireless EEG system from Brain Products with up to 64 channels (LiveAmp 64 System).
+In addition to a new eye tracking system from PupilLabs, the perception lab offers various physiological measurement systems from MindMedia (EEG, muscle tension (sEMG), heart rate, relative blood flow, skin conductance, respiration, temperature, etc.) and a wireless EEG system from Brain Products with up to 64 channels (LiveAmp 64 System).
+There is an acoustically optimized room (incl. a mobile anechoic chamber) for performing the measurements.

 The XR-Lab primarily focuses on research in the field of Acoustical Extended Reality (AXR), i.e. the use of virtual, augmented or mixed reality technologies in connection with acoustic (here: mainly music-related) research questions.

-In addition to a motion capture system from OptiTrack with 16 cameras and a synchronized eye-tracking system (both operational from the end of 2020), various VR/AR systems, a DSP multi-channel speaker system and a dodecahedron with individually controllable speakers are available.
+In addition to a motion capture system from OptiTrack with 16 cameras and a synchronized eye-tracking system, various VR/AR systems, a DSP multi-channel speaker system and a dodecahedron with individually controllable speakers are available.

 The recording studio consists of a separate control and recording room.
 In addition to the standard equipment infrastructure of a recording studio, a wide range of electronic (e.g. EMS Synthi 200), acoustic (grand piano, drums etc.) and hybrid (e.g. Disklavier) instruments are available.